-Find yourself pitching and pitching and never getting published?
+Find yourself sending pitch after pitch only to never get published?
 Make sure you’re not making one of these mistakes with your essay.

 “Submit to the places you love that publish work like yours,” essayist Ford advises, but don’t get caught up in the size of the publication.
 And “recognize that at small publications you’re way more likely to find someone with the time to really help you edit a piece.”